The Complete Ecommerce SEO Guide for Beginners

 For ecommerce sites, these are mainly going to be product and category pages.

-A title tag is a title of a webpage that appears in search results.
+A title tag is the title of a webpage that appears in search results, while meta descriptions usually appear directly below.

 Title tags are among the most important parts of on-page optimization.
 (Not just for ecommerce sites, but for any type of website.)

 Google looks at your title tag to understand your page’s topic.
-So it can rank it appropriately.
+And it can affect its rankings.

 • Describe the page’s content